 - The net income figure in the income statement is added to the retained earnings line item in the balance sheet, which alters the amount of equity listed on the balance sheet.

-- The net income figure also appears as a line item in the cash flows from operations section of the statement of cash flows.
+- The net income figure also appears as a line item in the cash flows from operating activities section of the statement of cash flows.

 - The ending cash balance in the balance sheet also appears in the statement of cash flows.